 We therefore welcome and are keen to host well-written and researched articles with fact-based viewpoints.

 Are We A Fit?
 Discover Partnerships With LegalReports Here.

 - Articles can be on any topic as long as it is law-related.
 They could be explanatory, commentary on news events, etc. You may consider the following topic areas; Commercial, Constitutional, Family, Human Rights, Intellectual Property, Land, Technology, Employment, Tort, Crime, among others.

 - Published articles typically run from 300 words to 1,500 words though submissions of any length within the bounds of reason will be accepted.

 - Articles will be published under your personal by-line/ name and in the author’s chosen style.
 Pieces need not be impartial or politically neutral.

-- Articles will be clearly attributed to their authors who will be required to submit a clear, colored photo of themselves, a brief biography including position, work place, place of study, topics of interest, among others.
+- Articles will be clearly attributed to their authors who will be required to submit a clear, colored photo of themselves, and a brief biography including position, workplace, place of study, and topics of interest, among others.

 - We ask that authors avoid using complex legal jargon and language since THE LEGAL REPORTS is read by a large and varied audience including persons at differing levels of their legal career as well as by persons who are not necessarily legal professionals.

 - THE LEGAL REPORTS cannot accept to publish articles that have been published or are due to be published by another MEDIA Organisation.
 All submissions must be original and exclusive to TLR.
 We also cannot accept old essays and/or dissertations that are written in a heavy academic style.